-The Regulation provides for three cases in which a distributor has to assume the obligations applicable to the manufacturer .
+The Regulation provides for three cases in which a distributor has to assume the obligations applicable to the manufacturer 14.

-Firstly, where the distributor makes available on the market a device under its name, registered trade name or registered trade mark, except in cases where a distributor enters into an agreement with a manufacturer whereby the manufacturer is identified as such on the label and is responsible for meeting the requirements placed on manufacturers or if it assembles or adapts for an individual patient a device already on the market without changing its intended purpose.
+Firstly, where the distributor makes available on the market a device under its name, registered trade name or registered trade mark, except in cases where a distributor enters into an agreement with a manufacturer whereby the manufacturer is identified as such on the label and is responsible for meeting the requirements placed on manufacturers.